Best-of-Both-Worlds for Heavy-Tailed Markov Decision Processes: HTMDPs with Unknown Transitions

-Our result for the adversarial case matches the instance-independent lower bound $\Omega(\sqrt{T} + T^{\frac{1}{\alpha}})$ for heavy-tailed MDPs with unknown transitions in \cite{zhuang2021noregret} up to logarithmic factors.
-To the best of our knowledge, \Cref{thm:bobw-unknown} is the first instance-dependent regret bound of algorithms for heavy-tailed MDPs with unknown transitions.
-Compared to the bounded loss setting, \Cref{thm:bobw-unknown} recovers previous results in \citet{jin2021best} and \citet{ito2025adapting} with respect to $T$ and suboptimal gap terms when we set $\alpha = 2$.
+\begin{remark}[Tightness under Unknown Transitions] For HTMDPs with unknown transitions, \citet{zhuang2021noregret} established the instance-independent lower bound $\Omega(\sqrt{T}+T^{1/\alpha})$, where the $\sqrt{T}$ term arises from transition estimation and the $T^{1/\alpha}$ term from heavy-tailed losses.
+The adversarial regret bound of \texttt{HT-FTRL-UOB} in \Cref{thm:bobw-unknown} matches this lower bound in $\sigma$ and $T$ up to $\poly(H,S,A)$ and log factors.
+To the best of our knowledge, \Cref{thm:bobw-unknown} also provides the first $\poly(\log T)$ instance-dependent regret bound for heavy-tailed MDPs with unknown transitions.
+In the sub-Gaussian case ($\alpha=2$), our bounds recover the results of \citet{jin2021best,ito2025adapting} in $T$ and the suboptimal gaps $\Delta$ up to $\poly(H,S,A)$ factors. \end{remark}

 \textbf{Technical Innovations. } To analyze the regret bound for \Cref{alg:ht-ftrl-uob}, we derive an innovative regret decomposition scheme for HTMDPs with unknown transitions.
 Our novel pessimistic estimator allows us to decompose the regret into four terms: transition error, estimation error, skipping error, and pessimism error.
 This decomposition is different from previous works with similar algorithm framework \citep{jin2020learning,jin2021best,ito2025adapting}, since the heavy-tailed losses and skipping tuning technique considered in heavy-tailed settings introduce extra skipping error terms.
 Controlling this term requires careful design of the transition kernel and UOB deviation term.
 To describe our innovative regret decomposition scheme for HTMDPs with unknown transitions, we first introduce the auxiliary loss function $\bm\ell_t^\Pess$: